Free Harlem WiFi

 The Neighborhood Opportunity Network (NeON) initiative establishes community-based probation offices that work with a network of local educators, local businesses, community organizations, government agencies, and community residents to link probation clients to resources and help them develop skills as they reintegrate into their neighborhoods.
-NeON locations are currently open in Brownsville, Harlem, Jamaica, Staten Island and the South Bronx, with two more on the way in East New York and Bedford-Stuyvesant.
+NeON locations are currently open in Brownsville, Harlem, Jamaica, Staten Island, East New York, Bedford-Stuyvesant and the South Bronx.
 DOP is also establishing NeON Satellites at the offices of local organizations.
-There are currently two NeON Satellites in Upper Manhattan and three in Staten Island.
 The NeON strategy further seeks to transform neighborhoods by engaging with community members through a variety of avenues including public forums, community boards, tenant associations, and faith-based organizations to design and implement community benefit projects.
 Probation clients who find work, continue their education, support their families and contribute to the well-being and stability of their neighborhoods help build stronger, safer and more vibrant communities.

 Learn more about NeON on the Department of Probation's website.

 NYCitizenship in Schools (Mayor's Office of Immigrant Affairs)